wilsonmar/python-samples/README.md

 * <a href="fido2-titan.py">fido2-titan.py</a> to use the FIDO2/WebAuthn protocol to read FIDO2-compliant OTP+FIDO+CCID keys
 * <a href="it-media.py">it-media.py</a> to create a database of IT movies and sort them by rating, year, or title.

+* <a href="log-time-csv.py"><strong>log-time-csv.py</strong></a> creates the path to a CSV file based on static naming standards to write a sequential time stamp to a CSV file.
+Has limits to an infinite loop.
 * <a href="logging.py">logging.py</a> to use the logging module to log messages to a file.
 * <a href="ml-metrics.py">ml-metrics.py</a> to use PyTorch & Scikit to generate metrics for Machine Learning.